Empanadas de Amarillo con Pollo y Hoja Santa

 2. 02

-Press the guajillo and ancho chiles flat in the skillet for 10 to 15 seconds per side until fragrant, then soak in hot water for 15 minutes; briefly toss the whole spices in the hot pan.
+Remove the aromatics, then press the guajillo and ancho chiles flat in the skillet for 10 to 15 seconds per side until fragrant; soak them in hot water for 15 minutes, and quickly toast the cumin, cloves, allspice, and peppercorns in the dry skillet for 15 seconds.

 3. 03